 I am pleased to invite you to read my book ‘BIG FIXES: Building Bridges to an Inclusive Future’.
 The book is available in paperback and ebook formats from Amazon bookstores.

-A key thread in the BIG FIXES conversation speaks to building the quality of leadership in institutions and the community sector to more rapidly evolve the ESG space rather than rely on the weight of money.
-That means rebuilding trust across society – especially between people and institutions – and the importance of having more accountability for the long-term consequences flowing from decisions made by institutions on our behalf.
+Bowditch investigates why modern decision-making is failing to deliver for people and businesses a more confident and optimistic outlook for the future, especially when there is an abundance of money and capability.
+A key thread in the BIG FIXES conversation speaks to building the quality of leadership in institutions and the community sector.
+At the core of Bowditch’s book, is an urgency to commence rebuilding trust – especially between people and institutions – and the importance of having more accountability for the long-term consequences flowing from decisions.

 Experts have acclaimed BIG FIXES as a clarion call to the deeper and more life-giving instincts of our humanity, says former Maryland Governor Martin O’Malley.